 And make sure you DO follow up.

-NB: Make sure you check out our 5 Great Wedding Fair Tips
+NB: Make sure you check out our article 5 Great Wedding Fair Tips